reTHINK-project/dev-catalogue/README.md

 To run the catalogue broker, you simply have to run the generated jar.

+**Please note:
-**Please note: by default, the Catalogue Broker uses port 80 for http, and 443 for https.
+The Catalogue Browker now uses https for everything. if not configured with the options mentioned below, it runs on port 80 for http, and 443 for https.
-Usually you are only permitted to use those ports when running the jar with sudo.**
+Usually you are only permitted to use those ports when running the jar with sudo.
+If testing in a browser, please also make sure your browser accepts self-signed certificates for it.**

 Synopsis: